-Clean, uncluttered and easy to use, whatever you need to burn to disc
+Clean and easy to use, whatever you need to burn

 BurnAware Free might look simple, but there's more to it than meets the eye.
 There's support for CD, DVD and Blu-ray burning, and it can be used to create everything from a standard data disc, audio CDs, video DVDs and Blu-rays, disc images, bootable discs, and spanned backups.

 The interface is sparse, but one of the joys of working with BurnAware Free is that it is so free of distractions – you can just focus on the job at hand without having to hunt high and low for the options you need.